12 Fun Facts About Arches National Park

 James Ian is a national park, camping and hiking expert.

-He has dedicated his life to travel, visiting more than 80 countries, all 7 continents and all of the main national parks in the United States.
+He has dedicated his life to travel, visiting more than 80 countries, all 7 continents and most of the national parks in the United States.
 With over 35 years experience in the travel industry, James has worked on cruise ships, at resorts and hotels, and as a travel planner who’s helped hundreds of people plan successful trips to US national parks.

 Based on his experience visiting our national parks multiple times, in-depth research and expertise as a travel planner, James has published detailed itineraries for most of the major national parks in the US.
 These itineraries, as well as in-depth park guides, comprehensive camping and hiking gear reviews and buying guides, and helpful packing lists and gift guides will help you have your own incredible trip to US national parks without stress and hassle.

-As a national park expert, James has contributed to many publications, including Time Business News, Savoteur, Best Trip, and Wired.
+As a national park expert, James has contributed to many publications, including USA Today, Time Business News, Savoteur, Best Trip, and Wired.

 Read more…